 If you will need a Labour Market Impact Assessment (LMIA) and a Certificat d'acceptation du Québec (CAQ) to get your renewal work permit, you must start the renewal application process six months before the expiry date of your current work permit.
 Consult the work permit renewal section of this website or contact the Immigration Specialist to get a list of supporting documents that must be assembled.
-If you do not need a LMIA or CAQ, then you must submit your work permit renewal application to Citizenship and Immigration Canada in advance of the expiry date of your current work permit to maintain implied status although it is generally recommended that you submit your renewal application at least four months in advance of the expiry date.
+If you do not need a LMIA or CAQ, then you must submit your work permit renewal application to Immigration, Refugees and Citizenship Canada in advance of the expiry date of your current work permit to keep maintained status although it is generally recommended that you submit your renewal application at least four months in advance of the expiry date.
 If you do not need a Temporary Resident Visa (TRV), you may be able to get your permit renewed at the port of entry – although there is no guarantee that the port of entry will accommodate you.

 In general, individuals who do not need a Temporary Resident Visa (TRV) and who are legally entitled to enter the United States can attempt to renew their work permit at a port of entry.
 Note that the port of entry is not obligated to accommodate an application for a renewal work permit — they may direct you to submit your renewal application to the Case Processing Centre inside Canada.
 Before planning to go to the border, please make sure you inform our Immigration Specialist to confirm this is the right process for you.